MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 6. In the Azure resource ID field, add the Resource ID for your ACS index.
 This can be found in the Azure Portal with the following steps:
     * Open your ACS resource in the [Azure Portal](https://portal.azure.com)
     * Select the **Properties** tab, and copy the Id under the **Essentials** heading
 7. Choose whether you want to connect to your ACS index using API key authentication or Azure Role-Based Access Control (RBAC). **Note:** if you select API Keys, the connected ACS index will be searchable by all Microsoft Search users in your organization.
-In order to scope permissions to a subset of users, configure Azure RBAC for your ACS index, and select Azure Role-Based Access Control here.
+In order to limit permissions to a subset of users, configure Azure RBAC for your ACS index, and select Azure Role-Based Access Control here.
 For more information on Role-Based Access control, see: [RBAC Search Security](/azure/search/search-security-rbac).
-    * If you select API Key authentication, enter your Admin and Query API keys.
+    * If you selected API Key authentication, enter your Admin and Query API keys.
 For information about finding or creating API keys, see [Find existing keys](/azure/search/search-security-api-keys#find-existing-keys).
-8. Choose whether you want queries on your ACS content from Microsoft Search to use Semantic Search or Simple Search.
+8. Choose whether you want queries on your ACS content to use Semantic Search or Simple Search.
 If you want to use Semantic Seach, you will need to have it enabled for your ACS service.
 These queries will use your ACS semantic query quota and could incur additional costs through Azure Billing.
 For more details on Semantic Search, see [Semantic Search Overview](/azure/search/semantic-search-overview).
 9. Read and select the authorization check boxes, then test your setup with the **Test connection** button.
 Fix any errors, then select **Next**.
 10. In the **Add semantic property labels** pane:
     * If these labels are sufficient to display the results, select the source properties you’d like to display for each of the listed labels.
 The selected properties will be used to create a default Modern Result Type (MRT) for the results.
 You must select a property for the Title.
 The others are optional but recommended, since they make the results more informative.